trisolaris-labs/apr/README.md

 python3 -m venv venv
 pip install -e .
 pip install -e '.[dev]'
+pre-commit install --hook-type commit-msg

+#### Commit messages

+This repository follows commitizen style, you can use the following commands to use it: git add . cz c

 ### How to add a new APR to cloud function